afloury/Smart-Scavenger-Hunt/README.md

 - Select your device in the target list
 - Launch the App

+You can also export the App with Xcode and install it on devices by using iTunes

 ### Configure iOS app (settings ip)

 When the app is installed, you have to go in the settings of the app and add the address of: